drukmano/quent/README.md

 ```

 #### `root(value: Any = None, *args, **kwargs) -> Chain`
-Like `.then()`, but it first sets the root value as the current chain value, and then it evaluates `value`
+Like `.then()`, but it first sets the root value as the current value, and then it evaluates `value`
 by the default [evaluation procedure](#value-evaluation).

 Calling `.root()` without a value simply returns the root value.